Measure and Probability on General Spaces

 5.3 The Lebesgue Measure On Multivariate Real Spaces

-Intuitively the Lebesgue measure on \mathbb{R} quantifies length.
-The Lebesgue measure over \mathbb{R}^{2}, however, quantifies area.
-More generally the Lebesgue measure over \mathbb{R}^{I} quantifies volume.
+Intuitively, the Lebesgue measure on \mathbb{R} quantifies length.
+The Lebesgue measure over \mathbb{R}^{2} then quantifies area.
+More generally, the Lebesgue measure over \mathbb{R}^{I} quantifies volume and it’s higher-order generalization.

 5.4 Uniformity, Ignorance, and Information

-When two elements of a countable space are allocated the same measure then the overall allocation will be the same even if we permute those two elements before allocating measures.
-In other words any measure that allocates the same measure to two elements is not able to distinguish between any permutations of those elements.
+When two elements of a countable space are allocated the same measure, the overall allocation will be the same even if we permute those two elements before allocating measures.
+In other words, any measure that allocates the same measure to two elements is not able to distinguish between any permutations of those elements.

-The more regular the individual allocations are the less sensitive the resulting measure will be to any rearrangement of the elements.
-Conversely the more the allocations vary from element to element the more the resulting measure will able to discern one permutation from another.
-Informally we might say that the more uniform the measure the less information it encodes.
-Because a uniform measure allocates the same measure to every element it is ignorant to any bijective transformation of the elements, capturing the least information possible on a countable space.
+The more regular the individual allocations, are the less sensitive the resulting measure will be to any rearrangement of the elements.
+Conversely, the more the allocations vary from element to element the more the resulting measure will able to discern one permutation from another.
+Informally, we might say that the more uniform the measure is, the less information it encodes.
+Because a uniform measure on a countable space allocates the same measure to every element, it is ignorant to any bijective transformation of the elements, capturing the least information possible on a countable space.

 On uncountable spaces these concepts become more delicate.
 The allocations defined by the Lebesgue measure, for example, are not invariant to arbitrary transformations of the real line.
-Any transformation that warps the metric will also warp lengths and hence the measures allocated by the Lebesgue measure.
-Instead the Lebesgue measure is ignorant only to transformations that preserve distances.
+Any transformation that warps the metric will also warp lengths, and hence the measures allocated by the Lebesgue measure.
+Instead, the Lebesgue measure is ignorant to only those transformations that preserve distances.

 Some structures admit multiple symmetries at the same time.
-For example the discrete topology on a countable set is invariant to any permutation of the elements while the metric on a real line is invariant to all translations of the elements.
-The more symmetric a structure is the less it can distinguish between arbitrary transformations to the ambient set.
-If we formalize information as the ability of a structure to distinguish between transformations of the ambient set then the more symmetric a structure is the less information it encodes.
+The discrete topology on a countable set, for instance, is invariant to any permutation of the elements, while the metric on a real line is invariant to all translations of the elements.
+The more symmetric a structure is, the less it can distinguish between arbitrary transformations to the ambient set.
+If we formalize information as the ability of a structure to distinguish between transformations of the ambient set, then the more symmetric a structure is the less information it encodes.

-From an abstract perspective measures and probability distributions are, like orderings, algebras, metrics, topologies, and \sigma-algebras, just structures that we can endow onto a set.
-The more invariant a measure is to transformations of that set the less information it will contain.
-We will more formally consider how measures transform, and hence how to precisely define symmetries of a measure, in Chaper Seven.
+From an abstract perspective, measures and probability distributions are, like orderings, algebras, metrics, topologies, and \sigma-algebras, just structures that we can endow onto a set.
+The more invariant a measure is to transformations of that set, the less information it will contain.
+We will more formally consider how measures transform, and hence how to precisely define symmetries of a measure, in Chapter Seven.

-Uniform measures are built to be symmetric to at least some transformations and hence encode less information than other measures.
-For example the counting measure is invariant to any permutation of a countable ambient set while the Lebesgue measure is invariant to any translation of a real line.
+Uniform measures are built to be symmetric to at least some transformations, and hence encode less information than most other measures.
+For example, the counting measure is invariant to any permutation of a countable ambient set, while the Lebesgue measure is invariant to any translation of a real line.
 We can also extend this construction to more elaborate spaces, for instance defining uniform measures on spheres that are invariant to any rotation.

-Critically, however, not every uniform measure is invariant to every possible transformation of the ambient set; some uniform measures are more informative than others!
-Consequently notions of uniformity do not define any universal notions of ignorance, just ignorance to the particular transformations that are used to define uniformity in a given context.
+Not every uniform measure, however, is invariant to every possible transformation of the ambient set; some uniform measures are more informative than others!
+Consequently, notions of uniformity do not define any universal notions of ignorance, just ignorance to the particular transformations that are used to define uniformity in a given context.

-In practice this means that we have to be careful not to make broad claims about uniform measures that are least informative or most ignorant but instead specify with respect to which transformations a measure might be least informative or most ignorant.
+In practice, this means that we have to be careful not to make broad claims about uniform measures being least informative or most ignorant.
+Instead we should specify with respect to which transformations a measure might be least informative or most ignorant.

 6 Interpretations of Measure And Probability